• What is Copywriting?

 Avoid Your Designers

-A great way to make your boss and your coworkers angry is to avoid your design partners like the plague.
+A great way to make your boss and your coworkers angry is to avoid your design partners.

-Don’t make your designer guess your intentions or have to try to cut copy him/herself because you can’t be bothered to collaborate.
+Don’t make your designer guess your intentions or have to try to cut copy themselves because you aren’t a good collaborator.

 Take Dictation